microsoft/SmartHotel360-Backend/docs/01-setup.md

 Now that the AKS cluster has been created we can publish the SmartHotel360 microservice source code into it.

-## Setup the SmartHotel360 Backend APIs
+## Deploy the SmartHotel360 Backend APIs

 In this segment you'll build the images containing the SmartHotel360 back-end APIs and publish them into ACR, from where they'll be pulled and pushed into AKS when you do your deployment.
 We've scripted the complex areas of this to streamline the setup process, but you're encouraged to look in the `.sh` files to see (or improve upon) what's happening.

 > Note: Very soon, the repo will be signififcantly updated to make use of Helm as a deployment strategy.
 For now the scripts are mostly in bash and make use of `kubectl` to interface with the cluster.

-1. CD into the `src/SmartHotel360-Azure-backend/deploy/k8s` directory.
 1. The end-to-end setup script makes use of some of the `export` environment variables you set earlier, so make sure they're still set by using the `echo` command to make sure they're still set.
+If you don't see values when you `echo` these environment variables, re-run `setup/00-set-vars.sh`.

     ```bash
     echo ${AKS_NAME}